hotosm/field-tm/docs/dev/Production.md

 - This variable allows central-webhook to make requests to the backend API.
 - We use this to update the feature/entity colours after mapping events occur.
 - Create an API Key for user `svcfmtm`, which will add the key to the database.
+  - To create an API key, first log in as the user to generate a cookie.
+  - Next visit the API docs page, then call endpoint:
+    `/integrations/api-key`, and save the result.
-- Set the key for the `CENTRAL_WEBHOOK_API_KEY` variable, and this should allow the webhook to work.
+- Set the key for the `CENTRAL_WEBHOOK_API_KEY` variable.
+- Restart the containers and this should allow the webhook to work.

 ##### S3_ACCESS_KEY & S3_SECRET_KEY